 Drone technology isn’t just for the military.
 The consumer drone market has been hugely successful, valued at nearly $356 million as of 2015.
 Hobbyists account for roughly half of this market, which shouldn’t surprise you if you’ve seen the jaw-dropping footage these high-tech toys are capable of capturing.
 Utah’s stunning landscapes make perfect backdrops for drone flyovers, but be careful what you film.
-If you use a drone to look at people, you could find yourself in need of a Utah defense lawyer.
+If you use a drone to look at people, you could find yourself in need of a Salt Lake City Voyeurism defense lawyer.

 Peeping Tom Drone Case, First of Its Kind in Utah, Leads to Voyeurism Charges

 As countless YouTube videos show, most people use drones to film spectacular aerial shots that would otherwise be impossible to capture.
 However, if you use your drone to observe people instead of landscapes, you’re more likely to wind up in jail than on YouTube.
 Just look to the case of 39-year-old Aaron Foote and 34-year-old Terisha Lee Norviel of Orem, who – in a case believed to be the very first of its kind in Utah – were arrested and charged with voyeurism after allegedly using a drone to peep on unsuspecting neighbors.

 The case began to take shape on December 4, 2016 after an Orem man noticed an unattended drone hovering outside his bathroom window.
 Concerned, the man followed the drone, finally capturing the device in a nearby parking lot.
 While reviewing the drone’s footage, the man allegedly saw “multiple videos [of] individuals inside their residences [being filmed] through windows,” according to a search warrant later obtained by Orem police.
 The warrant also stated that “some of the recordings were multiple stories high in apartment complexes.”